Quick Summary

 Mistake 1: Assuming England's rules apply

 Many online guides describe Marriage Allowance using England's figures.
 They say the recipient can earn up to £50,270 — which is England's Basic rate ceiling.
-In Scotland, the ceiling is £27,491.
-If you rely on English guidance, you might claim when you're not eligible.
+In Scotland, the ceiling is £43,662 (Starter, Basic, or Intermediate rate).
+If the recipient earns between £43,663 and £50,270 as a Scottish taxpayer, relying on English guidance would lead you to claim incorrectly.

 Mistake 2: The wrong partner applies